alishabelle/printf/monty/README.md

 #2 Implement the pop opcode
 #3 Implement the swap opcode
 #4 Implement the add opcode
 #5 Implement the nop opcode
-All in the Monty repository
+All in the monty repository